LaMitaOne/SkiaCustomThreadedBase/README.md

      Built-In Demo: Includes a bouncing, pulsing rectangle to prove the thread is working.

-Sample Project
+Sample Project included

 The included Unit9 creates everything dynamically at runtime.
 It shows how to start/stop the thread and control the FPS without a single component dropped on the form designer.

 This is a base of that engine, showing only a little sample.
 It might not be "perfect," but it gets things running.
 Thought maybe some would like that, enjoy!